cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## Other considerations

-You can already begin contemplating game-theoretical situations for your checkers application.
-After all, a game involves two parties/players and they may not always play nice.

 What would happen if one of the two players has accepted the game by playing, but the other player has neither accepted nor rejected the game?
 You can address this scenario by:

 * Having a timeout after which the game is canceled.
 This cancelation could be handled automatically in ABCI's `EndBlock`, or rather its equivalent in the Cosmos SDK, without any of the players having to trigger the cancelation.
 * Keeping an index as a First-In-First-Out (FIFO) list or a list of un-started games ordered by their cancelation time, so that this automatic trigger does not consume too many resources.

-What would happen if the player, whose turn it is, never shows up or never sends a valid transaction?
+What would happen if a player stops taking turns?
 To ensure functionality for your checkers application you can consider:

 * Having a timeout after which the game is forfeited.
 You could also automatically charge the forgetful player, if and when you implement a wager system.
 * Keeping an index of games that could be forfeited.
 If both timeouts are the same, you can keep a single FIFO list of games, so you can clear them from the top of the list as necessary.